What are the best cheap electric cars for 2025?

-While electric vehicles (EVs) may look like the future of motoring, it can still be a large expense to make the switch, and finding a cheap electric car can be a tricky task.
+While electric vehicles (EVs) may look like the future of motoring, it can still be a large expense to make the switch, and finding the best cheap electric car can be a tricky task.

 The price of brand-new EVs often puts first-time buyers off, even when they consider there are plenty of savings to be had on running costs in the long run.